 - set prices competitively

-Business Gateway has guidance on competitor analysis.
+Business Gateway has guidance on market and customer research.